Delayed Feedback Modeling with Influence Functions: Preliminaries

 \subsection{Problem Formulation}

 The fundamental task of CVR prediction is to estimate the rate of conversion from the user clicks into purchases, based on historical data.
 Throughout this paper, we represent the $i$-th training sample as $z_i = (x_i, y_i^{O})$, where $x_i$ encompasses the features, $y_i^{O}$ is the observed label.
 Furthermore, in CVR prediction, each sample is also associated with a true label $y_i^{T}$, which is inaccessible within the training dataset.
 The feature set $x_i$ typically comprises temporal components --- click timestamp $c_i$, payment timestamp $p_i$, and the elapsed time $e_i$ from the click to a model-training-start timestamp $T$ --- along with user/item characteristics.
 Here, the default value of $p_i$ is $-1$ if no conversion has occurred before $T$.
 The training set accumulated up to $T$ can be described as $\mathcal{Z} = \{ z_i \,|\, i=1,2,...,n\}$, where $n$ is the sample size.
-Due to the delayed feedback issue, where the ground truth $y_i^{T}$ is absent, the training process could be misled by fake negative samples.
+Due to the delayed feedback, where the ground truth $y_i^{T}$ is absent, the training process could be misled by fake negative samples.

-The relationship between the sample label and the timeline can be found in Figure \ref{fig:demo}.
-Specifically, if the conversion happens before $T$ (\ie $p_i < T$), the sample is labeled as $y_i^{O} = 1$ and $y_i^{O} = y_i^{T}$, indicating a true positive; In contrast, if the conversion is unobserved (\ie $p_i > T$), the sample is labeled as $y_i^{O} = 0$, which may not reflect $y_i^T$, creating a `fake negative' --- a delayed conversion might happen later.
-That is, the delayed feedback is only caused by the fake negative issue, implying that only negative samples may turn into positive samples after $T$.
-The CVR model trained with such data will be evaluated at timestamp $T'$, using only the test samples with their true labels.
+The relationship between sample labels and the timeline is illustrated in Figure~\ref{fig:demo}.
+If a conversion occurs before $T$ (\ie $p_i < T$), the sample is labeled as $y_i^{O} = y_i^{T} = 1$, representing a true positive.
+If the conversion is unobserved by $T$ (\ie $p_i > T$), it is labeled as $y_i^{O} = 0$, which may not match $y_i^T$, resulting in a fake negative due to delayed conversion.
+Thus, delayed feedback arises solely from negatives that may later become positives.
+The model is evaluated at timestamp $T'$, using only the test samples with their true labels.